emca-it/EnergySOAR/04-0-0-Configuration/04-0-0-Configuration.rst

 Context
 ^^^^^^^

-If you are using a reverse proxy, and you want to specify a location (ex: /thehive), updating the configuration of TheHive is also required
+If you are using a reverse proxy, and you want to specify a location (ex: /energysoar-base), updating the configuration of Energy SOAR Base is also required

 **Example**

 .. code-block::

-   play.http.context: "/thehive"
+   play.http.context: "/energysoar-base"

 Specific configuration for streams